kenn/active_flag/README.md

         japanese: 日本語
 ```

-and now `profile.languages.to_human` returns a translated string.
+and now `to_human` method returns a translated string.

 ```ruby
 I18n.locale = :ja